ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 FARM builds upon the very successful Transformers package (https://github.com/huggingface/transformers) from Hugging Face and incorporates many existing models like BERT or XLNet.
 With FARM you can pre-train them easily for any downstream NLP tasks.
 FARM is great for some fast prototyping and proof-of-concept to show your PM that transfer learning is the way to go.

+#### Spotlight №4 (January 21, 2020)
+Today's pick is an Entity Matching approach that allows you to pre-train a Deep Learning model on any labeled data you might have: https://github.com/anhaidgroup/deepmatcher

+Entity Matching has usually been done with a lot of hand-crafted features, Deep Matcher is one of the few DL based approaches to Entity Matching that actually work out of the box.
+If you have to match two databases and eliminate the duplicates, DeepMatcher is a great starting point.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA